davidgraeff/aspect-oriented-ipstack/README.md

 About multitasking support
 --------------------------
-The ipstack is designed for a multitasking system and an own task for the application execution.
+The ipstack is designed for multitasking systems.
+Usually there exists the system task where interaction with the hardware takes place and traffic is received and the user task where traffic is generated and consumed.
+Places where tasks are used:
 For example we do some busy-waiting while waiting for an arp or IPv6 neighbour response and for timing tcp traffic etc. Check out the CiAO-OS integration as an example: We reschedule before entering a busy loop to allow for a better usage of the remaining waiting time.
-We use the alarm/event support of the operating system to make the task sleep while waiting for the next packet or a tcp timeout.
+We use the alarm/event support of the operating system to make the task sleep while waiting for the next packet or tcp timeout.

 But we realize that on some very restricted systems multitasking support costs valuable space or uses limited ressources like timers.
 We therefore provide the __"BUILD_ONLY_ONE_TASK"__ cmake option.
 What it does is: